-Plan Description - The State Teachers Retirement System of Ohio (STRS) administers a cost-sharing Health Plan administered for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS.
+The State Teachers Retirement System of Ohio (STRS) administers a cost-sharing Health Plan administered for eligible retirees who participated in the defined benefit or combined pension plans offered by STRS.
 Ohio law authorizes STRS to offer this plan.
 Benefits include hospitalization, physicians' fees, prescription drugs and partial reimbursement of monthly Medicare Part B premiums.
-Medicare Part B premium reimbursements will be discontinued effective January 1, 2020.
+Medicare Part B monthly reimbursement elimination date was postponed indefinitely.
 The Plan is included in the report of STRS which can be obtained by visiting www.strsoh.org or by calling (888) 227-7877.

 Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS to offer the Plan and gives the Retirement Board discretionary authority over how much, if any, of the health care costs will be absorbed by STRS.
 Active employee members do not contribute to the Health Care Plan.
 Nearly all health care plan enrollees, for the most recent year, pay a portion of the health care costs in the form of a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions, currently 14 percent of covered payroll.
-For the fiscal year ended June 30, 2019, STRS did not allocate any employer contributions to post-employment health care.
+For the fiscal year ended June 30, 2022, STRS did not allocate any employer contributions to post-employment health care.